Introduction

 4. Ignoring the Morning Rush

 During peak hours, speed matters.
 Have fair trade coffee pre-prepared (e.g., batch brew) for quick upsells.
 Don’t force pour-overs on a line of 10 people.
+Offer a ready-made option for the rush and a premium option during slower times.

 5. Not Tracking Results

 Measure the impact: track coffee sales before and after the fair trade launch.
 Monitor average check size and customer feedback.
 Data helps you refine.
+Use a simple dashboard or even a spreadsheet.

 Frequently Asked Questions